 It will take a lot longer than you think and you will need to use a lot of vinegar. (stay away from horticultural vinegar, it is highly caustic and can cause severe injury.
 Even breathing the mist as you spray can cause lung damage or getting the mist on your skin can cause burns)

 So what is wrong with using vinegar?

-It is just as caustic to our organic garden friends like toads, lizard and insects as it is to the plants you are trying to be rid of.
+It is just as caustic to our organic garden friends like toads, lizards, and insects as it is to the plants you are trying to be rid of.

-What about anti-fungal properties of vinegar?
+What about the anti-fungal properties of vinegar?
 Now that would require you spray it on plants.

 What about adding table salt to vinegar to improve its effectiveness?